brrrink/Solenoise/README.md

 Steal this code.

-Commercial use is not approved without consent, contact the authour for more details: j.harding@ulster.ac.uk
+Commercial use is not approved without consent, contact the authour for more details: anon@anon.com